DeadWisdom/flask-static-tutorial/README.md

 ![Screenshot of the "Basic build settings" section of the Netlify New Site options](https://flask-static-tutorial.netlify.app/static/build-settings.webp)

-Now press deploy.
+Now press "Deploy Site".
 You can watch the progress by clicking on the deploy item, it will give you a full output and status.
 If you get a big old "Deploy Failed", go into the deploy and scroll down in the page to see why.